A Woman Who Accused Roy Moore Of Sexual Misconduct Is Now Suing Him For Defamation

 The allegations led to an upset in the Alabama special election and the first victory of a Senate Democrat in the state in more than two decades.

-"The Judge welcomes the transparency of the courtroom and looks forward to his vindication," Brett Doster, a representative for Moore's senate campaign told BuzzFeed News in an email.
+"The Judge welcomes the transparency of the courtroom and looks forward to his vindication," Brett Doster, a representative for Moore's Senate campaign, told BuzzFeed News in an email.

 Moore and his campaign also accused some of the women quoted in the Post of being paid by the publication, an allegation the women and the paper have denied.